 © Paolo Tenti | Franco Biondi Santi

-Franco—whose grandfather, Ferruccio Biondi Santi, invented Brunello in the late 1800s—learned the winemaking craft from his father, Tancredi, one of Italy’s most celebrated enologists.
-When Franco inherited the family’s Greppo estate in 1970, he remained true to his father’s traditions while also improving quality, starting with a lengthy collaboration with the University of Florence that allowed him to isolate the best Sangiovese clones on the estate.
+Franco was the grandson of Ferruccio Biondi Santi who invented Brunello in the late 1800s.
+Franco learned the craft of Brunello making from his own father, Tancredi, one of Italy’s most celebrated enologists.
+When he took over the family’s Greppo estate in 1970, Franco remained true to his family’s traditions while also improving quality, starting with a lengthy collaboration with the University of Florence that allowed him to isolate the best Sangiovese clones on the estate.